Overcoming Urban Site Development Constraints

 This new, award-winning Hilton hotel located in downtown Des Moines stands eight stories high and features 330 rooms, 28 suites, and 14,000 square feet of meeting space.
 Other amenities include an indoor pool, fitness center, restaurant and bar, along with 135 underground parking spots.
 By combining these extensive amenities with a skywalk connection to the Iowa Events Center, the hotel is poised to strengthen downtown Des Moines’ ability to accommodate regional and national conventions.

-Completed in March 2018, the hotel is the result of over two years of planning and construction on behalf of a talented project team that included RDG Planning & Design, DLR Group, and The Weitz Company.
+This hotel is the result of over two years of planning and construction on behalf of a talented project team that included RDG Planning & Design, DLR Group, and The Weitz Company.
 Snyder & Associates provided stormwater management and utility routing and design services for the project.

 Enhancing Water Quality Through Stormwater Management